 - Nuxeo (Core) Elements (GitHub):

 of operations and queries using page providers.
-You can install it with bower:
+You can install it with npm:

 - Nuxeo UI Elements (GitHub):

-provides elements for displaying data and interacting with the user.
-It can be installed with bower:
+Provides elements for displaying data and interacting with the user.
+It can be installed with npm:

 - Nuxeo Dataviz Elements (github):

-a library of data visualization elements targeted at building rich dashboards.
-It can be installed with bower:
+A library of data visualization elements targeted at building rich dashboards.
+It can be installed with npm:

 Nuxeo Elements' development is supported by several tools and strategies, to keep quality, performance and security in check.
 Please see the Quality Assurance page for more information on this subject, and also our Custom App Tutorial for a quick introduction to development with Nuxeo Elements.